mori-b/aioconnectors/README.md

 -**enable\_client\_try\_reconnect** is a boolean set to True by default.
 If enabled, it lets the client try to reconnect automatically to the server every 5 seconds in case of failure.
 -**reuse\_server\_sockaddr**, **reuse\_uds\_path\_send\_to\_connector**, **reuse\_uds\_path\_commander\_server** : booleans false by default, that prevent duplicate processes you might create by mistake from using the same sockets.
 In case your OS is not freeing a closed socket, you still can set the relevant boolean to true.
 -**everybody\_can\_send\_messages** if True lets anyone send messages through the connector, otherwise the sender must have write permission to the connector.
 Setting to True requires the connector to run as root.
 -**receive\_from\_any\_connector\_owner** if True lets the api receive messages from a connector being run by any user, otherwise the connector user must have write permission to the api.
-True by default.
+True by default (requires the api to run as root to be effective).
 -**hook\_server\_auth\_client** :  does not appear in the config file (usable as a kwargs only).
 Only for server.
 Can be an async def coroutine receiving a client peername and returning a boolean, to let the server accept or block the client connection.
 An example exists in the chat implementation in applications.py.